Bridge strike: Impacts

 The severity of damage to bridges caused by strikes can vary depending on the type of impact and the differences in damage resistance among bridges.
 Some of them are not structural damages and only minor repairs are required.
 Some major structural damages require extensive repairs, for example, an overpass strike in Nashville in 2018 caused a structural beam to be twisted, resulting in repair cost of nearly one million US dollars.
-Repairs of structural damages can be long and complicated process.
+Repairs of structural damages can be a long and complicated process.
 In order to allow traffic to get moving as soon as possible, officials may need to implement emergency repairs before permanent repair solutions can be implemented.
 For example, a bridge strike in York County, Pennsylvania in 2022 required a large temporary stabilizing frame to be added to the top of the bridge.
-After the second strike on the same spot six months later, the permanent repair was further delayed and the estimate costs of the permanent repair increased to $1.5 million USD.
+After the second strike on the same spot six months later, the permanent repair was further delayed and the estimate costs of the permanent repair increased to US$1.5 million.